google/WebFundamentals/src/content/en/android/custom-tabs/headers/index.md

 origin       | indicates origin of request cookie       | contains cookies set by server

-**Table 3.:** Example non-whitelisted CORS headers.
+**Table 3.:** Example non-safelisted CORS headers.

-Attaching non-whitelisted headers to CORS requests is discouraged by the HTML standard and servers assume that cross-origin requests contain only whitelisted headers.
-Sending non-whitelisted headers from cross-origin domains would allow malicious third-party apps to craft headers that misuse user cookies that Chrome (or another browser) stores and attaches to requests.
+Attaching non-safelisted headers to CORS requests is discouraged by the HTML standard and servers assume that cross-origin requests contain only safelisted headers.
+Sending non-safelisted headers from cross-origin domains would allow malicious third-party apps to craft headers that misuse user cookies that Chrome (or another browser) stores and attaches to requests.
 The cookies could authenticate malicious server transactions that would otherwise not be possible.

-### Attaching CORS whitelisted headers to Custom Tabs requests
+### Attaching CORS safelisted headers to Custom Tabs requests
 [Custom Tabs][8] are a special way of launching web pages in a customised browser tab.
 Custom Tab intents can be created using `CustomTabsIntent.Builder()`.
 You can also attach headers to these intents using a `Bundle` with the [`Borwser.EXTRA_HEADERS` flag][9]: